 Health

-Morkie Poos are susceptible to some of the health conditions that the Yorkshire Terrier and the Maltese encounter.
-Generally, most of these dogs are healthy.
-But some encounter specific health issues.
-Therefore, it would be best to make sure that Morkie gets frequent veterinary checkups to help maintain good health.
-The Morkie Poodle can live up to ten to thirteen years.
-Their lifespan is similar to that of their parents.
-The Maltese have a life expectancy of twelve to fifteen years; the Yorkshire can live up to thirteen to sixteen years, while for the Poodle, it is twelve to fifteen years.
-When you bring a Morkie Poo into your home, you are committing to a decade of caring for the breed.
+The Morkie Poodle can live up to ten to thirteen years, and their lifespan is similar to that of their parents.
+The Maltese have a life expectancy of twelve to fifteen years, the Yorkshire can live up to thirteen to sixteen years, and the Poodle’s life expectancy is between twelve and fifteen years.
+When you bring a Morkie Poo into your home, you are committing to at least a decade of caring for the breed.

 Here are some common health issues to which Morkies may be susceptible: